Nontuberculous Mycobacterial Lung Disease

 English

-Edward Chan is an Intensive Care Medicine provider in Denver, Colorado.
+Edward Chan is an Intensive Care Medicine provider practicing medicine in Denver, Colorado.
 Dr. Chan is rated as an Elite provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Nontuberculous Mycobacterial Lung Disease, Mycobacterium Avium Complex Infections, Pectus Excavatum, and Bronchiectasis.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Nontuberculous Mycobacterial Lung Disease, Mycobacterium Avium Complex Infections, Pectus Excavatum, and Bronchiectasis.

 Learn about our expert tiers